SDGforskning/sdg-strings/SDG09_query_action_WoS.md

 #### Phrase 1

 This phrase is about enhancing scientific research and upgrading technological capabilities within industry by increasing personnel and funding.
-The elements of the phrase are *action + scientific research/technolocal capabilities + investments*.
+The elements of the phrase are *action  + investments + scientific research/technolocal capabilities*.

 ```py
 TS=